The temperature at that time was 34 degrees. Wrapped in the humid summer air, I waited for the bus for an hour.

 Hello, my name is Lee Hana.
-I usually work at a Japanese animation studio while also dedicating myself to indie game development and participating in events.
+I usually work at a Japanese animation studio while dedicating myself to indie game development and participating in events.

 Overwhelming Amount of Information!
 The Joyful Panic that Struck a Beginner

-First of all, before starting the report, let me say one thing.
+First, before starting the report, let me say one thing.

 Perhaps because I underestimated the Design Festa, I first noticed something was off when every bus heading to Tokyo Big Sight was completely full, and I had to let several buses go by.